 If you have real trouble approaching women, this is definitely worth checking out.
 It's designed to slowly get you over your fear of talking to women, and provides realistic exercises that you can practice that will help you get over your anxiety.
 If you follow the advice here you will feel more comfortable about approaching women, but in terms of getting any success beyond just approaching, the advice here is quite limited.

-- The secrets to go from 'hello' to meaningful conversations with women fast.
+- Quickly going from 'hello' to meaningful conversations with women

-- The most effective way to get past inhibition and talk to women without depending on the approval and acceptance of women
+- Conquering inhibitions in order to talk to women without depending on their approval

-- Tactical exercises to keep the momentum going in conversations while being genuine and sincere
+- Exercises to maintain conversation momentum while being genuine and sincere

 "An absolute must read for anyone looking to meet new people! "